Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/cloud-administration-operation.md

 Each AWS Gateway is represented by an Amplify Central environment allowing you to better filter APIs and their traffic.
 Supplied with the environment, two agents, Discovery and Traceability, interact with AWS API Gateway and Amplify Central.

+The agents, by default, will require setup to send events (Configuration and Traffic) to an SQS queue for processing by the agent.
+To operate the agents in a manner that does not require this additional setup jump to [Running agents without SQS](#running-agents-without-sqs---api-gateway-polling).

 ### Discovery Agent

 The Discovery Agent has two operating modes, continuous discovery and synchronous discovery.
 It is important to know which mode will be used prior to deploying the CloudFormation stack.
 The same procedure is used in both modes, however inputs, outputs, and services used will differ slightly.